Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 #### Hive CLI examples for New Internal Table

-Here is an example to create an external table in Hive backed by files in Alluxio.
+Here is an example to create an internal table in Hive backed by files in Alluxio.
 You can download a data file (e.g., `ml-100k.zip`) from [http://grouplens.org/datasets/movielens/](http://grouplens.org/datasets/movielens/).
 Unzip this file and upload the file `u.user` into `ml-100k/` on Alluxio: